IPT Specialization Course on Intersectional Gender Work and Peacebuilding

 - Develop practical skills to recognize and address power dynamics and intersectionality in peacebuilding and training settings.

 - Get equipped with tools to incorporate intersectional gender and peacebuilding principles into peace and educational work to foster inclusive environments.

 - Learn how to translate theories around intersectional gender work and peacebuilding into practice.

 By the end of the course, participants will understand theories and concepts of gender, peace, and intersectionality and have the skills and knowledge necessary to apply alternative, innovative, and creative gender and intersectional practices in their own work context.

 Course costs: 1950 EUR (including accommodation and meals)

 - Professionals working in civil society organisations, national, regional and international organisations, government institutions and academia, including development, peace and humanitarian practitioners, researchers, lecturers, trainers, and other practitioners operating in countries affected by violence and conflict.

 - Practitioners and academics who want to reflect and expand their experiences, insights, and skills in an international and interdisciplinary group-setting.

 - People who serve as multipliers in their countries and communities and pass on the knowledge and skills acquired in the course.

-A good command of English is a prerequisite and intermediate experience and skills in the practical and/or academic field of peacebuilding are preferred and encouraged.
+A good command of English is a prerequisite and intermediate experience and skills in the practical and/or academic field of peacebuilding are strongly preferred and encouraged.